Acupuncture [peekaboo name="Acupuncture"]

 Reiki [peekaboo name="Reiki"]

-Reiki, developed in Japan, is a gentle technique that treats the whole person; body, mind and spirit.
+Reiki, developed in Japan, is a gentle technique that treats the whole person; body, mind, and spirit.
 Literally, “rei” means God’s Wisdom or the Higher Power, and “ki” which is life force energy.
-It is practiced by the laying on of hands and is based on the idea that the unseen life force is a powerful and natural tool for spiritual healing and self-improvement.
+It is practiced by the intentional laying of hands and is based on the idea that the unseen life force is a powerful and natural tool for spiritual healing and self-improvement.

 Shiatsu [peekaboo name="Shiatsu"]

 Shiatsu is a style of bodywork which combines elements of meditation and Traditional Chinese Medicine with touch ranging from gentle holding to invigorating stretches.
 Sessions are done fully clothed while lying comfortably on the floor.
 Shiatsu may be used to influence a wide variety of conditions, including digestive ailments, women’s health issues, and increasing overall energy and vitality.
 It can also offer relief for muscle and joint pain.
 Each session is personalized, thus suitable for all constitutions.

 [peekaboo_content name="Sound Therapy"]

 Sound therapy is a technique which uses sounds, tones, and rhythm to create a grounding, meditative space in order to promote healing and wellness.
 Historically, vibrational tones have been used throughout Asia within the Buddhist meditative practice.
 Today, singing bowls and tuning forks are used for meditation, relaxation, wellness, and ritual practice.
 When used in adjunct with massage therapy, they help to deepen the massage experience in body mind and spirit.